Building Your First React Native App: A Java Developer's Perspective

 Assessment

 Is it worth it?
-For 90% of CRUD-style apps (like my e-commerce or chat apps), absolutely.
-The speed of “Hot Reloading” vs waiting 2 minutes for Gradle to build involves a productivity boost that cannot be overstated.
-Just keep your Android Studio open—you’ll still need it.
+For 90% of CRUD-style apps (like e-commerce or chat apps), absolutely.
+The speed of hot reloading vs waiting 2 minutes for Gradle to build is a productivity boost that cannot be overstated.
+Just keep Android Studio open - you will still need it.